 The Maeklong Railway Market is one of most unique markets in Bangkok because not only it sits atop the train tracks but a train is actually passing through the market few times a day.
 Once the merchants and vendors hear the warning bell they immediately start drawing back the overhead tents and moving their products away from the railways.
 As a result, this is easily one of the most unique places to go In Bangkok.

 The market completely adjust itself in just minutes to let the train pass freely and after the train has passed everything goes back to normal a few minutes later.
 The train moves through the market very slowly but it’s still crazy to see how close it gets to the goods and the people.
 You can even touch the train while it’s moving, though I wouldn’t recommend it.

 Siam Paragon / ICONSIAM

 The tour we took started from the Siam Paragon Mall and on the way back we could choose whether we want to get off at ICONSIAM or Siam Paragon.
 It doesn’t really matter which one you choose as both shopping malls are really huge and full of interesting shops to see.
 The market tours are usually finished by early afternoon which gives you plenty of time to wander around the malls and explore some of the best places to shop in Bangkok.

-It’s odd to say that shopping malls are one of the best tourist attractions but in Bangkok they really are.
+It’s odd to say that shopping malls are one of the best places to visit in Bangkok but in they really are.
 They serve as a social hub for both locals and tourists and it’s worth visiting at least one if you’re in Bangkok.
 You can easily spend a few hours exploring all the shops and trying the best Thai dishes in the food courts.

 Did you know that there is a unicorn themed cafe in Bangkok?
 Ever since I’ve seen photos of this place on Instagram it was on my bucket list.
 The Unicorn Cafe is filled with pink and blue oversized furniture and fluffy unicorns, it’s like all your childhood dreams are coming true!